marksimpson82/personal-site-blog/_posts/2020-03-29-nvidia-g-sync-black-screen-when-alt-tabbing.md

 **The problem**

-I&#8217;ve had an irritating PC problem for a few months, hopefully this post helps folk with the same problem.
+I've had an irritating PC problem for a few months, hopefully this post helps folk with the same problem.

-When entering/exiting full-screen video or alt-tabbing out of a game, the screen would go black for a few seconds &#8212; it was pretty sluggish, too.
+When entering/exiting full-screen video or alt-tabbing out of a game, the screen would go black for a few seconds - it was pretty sluggish, too.

-It&#8217;s one of those issues where finding the right search terms took a while, and it tended to turn up irrelevant posts from years ago, or similar problems with solutions that no longer apply (e.g. &#8220;set X option in the driver&#8221; where X option no longer even exists).
+It's one of those issues where finding the right search terms took a while, and it tended to turn up irrelevant posts from years ago, or similar problems with solutions that no longer apply (e.g. "set X option in the driver" where X option no longer even exists).

 **My PC**